TeamARES/TeamAres.github.io/_posts/2020-08-12-intro-gazebo.md

 Gazebo is a great tool that can be used for the simulation of robots.
 Many people who are new to ROS , often are not able to understand Gazebo properly , and rely on pre-made robots like turtlebot , husky , etc ..
 These simulations are great! , but if you do not understand atleast the basics , then you will have a hard time figuring out how to add any modification to the robot!
-If you are at this stage , then we are there to help you out!!! :smiley:
+If you are at this stage , then we are there to help you out!!!
 So let's dive in!

 ## Basic File Structure: